 In July 1864, Wallace led the Union force at the battle of Monocacy.
 There, with 8000 men, he delayed a Confederate army of 14,000 bent on nothing less than the seizure of the Union capital, Washington, DC, only thirty miles away.
-Lew’s force held for a day which gave the Union time to reinforce the poorly defended capital and thwart the Confederates.
+During the battle, Lew’s force held for a day.
+This gave the Union time to reinforce the poorly defended capital and thwart the Confederates.

-In early 1865, Grant sent Lew on a mission to Texas to obtain the surrender of the Confederate army there, so Confederate and Union units could join to aid the legally-elected Mexican government of Benito Juarez in ejecting the French army which had installed Maximilian as Emperor of Mexico.
+In early 1865, Grant sent Lew on a mission to Texas.
+Lew intended to stop the flow of goods across the Mexican border into the Confederacy.
+Lew also hoped obtain the surrender of the Confederate army there.
+If he succeeded, Confederate and Union soldiers could join to aid the legally-elected Mexican government of Benito Juarez.
+Juarez fought to eject the French army, which had installed Maximilian as Emperor of Mexico.

-The Post-war Soldier
+The Soldier Post-War

 Lew resigned his commission in November 1865 and returned to Crawfordsville.
-He spent part of 1866 and 1867 in Mexico, with U.S. government approval, supplying arms to the Juarez forces in the successful attempt to overthrow Maximilian.
+He spent part of 1866 and 1867 in Mexico, with U.S. government approval, supplying arms to the Juarez forces in their successful attempt to overthrow Maximilian.

 In the years following the Civil War, veterans groups and reunions became popular.
 Lew was a member of the Grand Army of the Republic.
 He often spoke at reunions and monument dedications.